DaoyiG/TUM-ADLR-SS20-01/readme.md

 [Reinforcement Learning with Model-Agnostic Meta-Learning (MAML)](https://github.com/tristandeleu/pytorch-maml-rl)\
 Implementation of Model-Agnostic Meta-Learning (MAML) applied on Reinforcement Learning problems in Pytorch.

+[Implementation of Efficient Off-policy Meta-learning via Probabilistic Context Variables (PEARL)] (https://github.com/katerakelly/oyster)\
+Online probabilistic filtering of latent task variables to infer how to solve a new task from small amounts of experience

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)